eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 #### Protocol Implementation

-- OpenID4VCI Compliance: This interface is implemented using the OpenID for Verifiable Credential Issuance (OpenID4VCI) protocol, ensuring standardized, interoperable credential exchange across issuers and applications (see also Annex A).
+- OpenID4VCI Compliance: This interface is implemented using the OpenID for Verifiable Credential Issuance (OpenID4VCI) protocol, ensuring standardized, interoperable credential exchange across Attestation Providers  and Age Verification App Instances (see also Annex A).
-- Multi-AP Support: An Age Verification app can interface with any APs supporting OpenID4VCI, enabling users to obtain attestations from diverse  providers (e.g., national eID schemes, banks, or mobile operators).
+- Multi-AP Support: An Age Verification App Instance can interface with any APs supporting OpenID4VCI, enabling Users to obtain Proof of Age attestations from diverse providers (e.g., national eID schemes, banks, or mobile operators).

 #### Compliance
-This implementation aligns with the EU Digital Identity Wallet's Architecture and Reference Framework (ARF) , ensuring cross-border interoperability while allowing Member States to maintain control over authorized issuers through national trusted lists.
+This implementation aligns with the EU Digital Identity Wallet's Architecture and Reference Framework (ARF), ensuring cross-border interoperability while allowing Member States to maintain control over authorized Attestation Providers through national trusted lists.

 ### 4.3.3 Age Verification App Instance and Relying Party interface